Antisemitism: Causes

 In Anti-Judaism: The Western Tradition (2013), historian David Nirenberg traces the history of antisemitism, arguing that antisemitism should be understood not as a product of isolated historical events or cultural biases but is instead embedded within the very fabric of Western thought and society.
 Its foundation lies in the early claim of Jewish deicide and depictions of Jews as 'Christ-killers'.
 Throughout Western history, Jews have since been used as a symbolic 'other' to define and articulate the values and boundaries of various cultures and intellectual traditions.
 In philosophy, literature, and politics, Jewishness has often been constructed as a counterpoint to what is considered normative or ideal.
 One of the key insights from Nirenberg's work is that antisemitism has proven to be remarkably adaptable.
 It changes form and adapts to different contexts and times, whether in medieval religious disputes, Enlightenment critiques, or modern racial theories.
 Philosophers and intellectuals have often used 'Jewishness' as a foil to explore and define their ideas.
 For instance, in the Enlightenment, figures like Voltaire critiqued Judaism as backward and superstitious to promote their visions of reason and progress.
 Similarly, the Soviet Union frequently portrayed Judaism as linked with capitalism and mercantilism, standing in opposition to the ideals of proletarian solidarity and communism.
 In each case, Judaism or the Jews are portrayed as standing in tension with prevailing moral norms.

-Author and scholar Dara Horn published an article in The Atlantic reflecting on her previous published doubts about the effectiveness of Holocaust education pedagogy and the rising antisemitism in the wake of the October 7th Massacre in Israel by Palestinians.
+Author and scholar Dara Horn published an article in The Atlantic reflecting on the rising antisemitism in the wake of the Hamas-led October 7 attacks in Israel and her previous published doubts about the effectiveness of Holocaust education pedagogy, specifically citing a personal interaction with a Holocaust educator in which an "anti-Semitic myth comparable to Holocaust denial" was communicated to her, due to what she felt was insufficient contextualization of the Holocaust in the history of antisemitism.
 In it, Horn argues that antisemitism functions by appropriating what has happened to Jews and recasting their experience as part of a broader, universal struggle, which always ends in ultimately redefining Jewish identity as incompatible with these ideals.
 She concludes that the attacks on Jews, often under the guise of anti-Zionism, follow the same ancient pattern of marginalization and vilification.This is the permission structure for anti-Semitism: claim whatever has happened to the Jews as one's own experience, announce a "universal" ideal that all good people must accept, and then redefine Jewish collective identity as lying beyond it.
 Hating Jews thus becomes a demonstration of righteousness.
 The key is to define, and redefine, and redefine again, the shiny new moral reasoning for why the Jews have failed the universal test of humanity.